delta-incubator/delta-dotnet/README.md

 This package is a C# wrapper around [delta-rs](https://github.com/delta-io/delta-rs/tree/rust-v0.17.0).

 It uses the [tokio-rs](https://tokio.rs/) runtime to provide asynchronous behavior.
 This allows the usage of .NET Tasks and async/await to take advantage of the same behavior provided by the underlying rust library.
-This library also takes advantage of the [Apache Arrow](https://github.com/apache/arrow/blob/main/csharp/README.md) C# IPC formats to minimize the amount of copying required to move data between runtimes.
+This library also takes advantage of the [Apache Arrow](https://github.com/apache/arrow/blob/main/csharp/README.md) [C Data Interface](https://arrow.apache.org/docs/format/CDataInterface.html) to minimize the amount of copying required to move data between runtimes.

 ![alt text](/media/images/delta-dot-net-pkg.png "Using a Rust bridge library with .NET p/invoke")